-I was warned by a friend that I should be careful about painting so many cakes for fear that I might be labeled "The Cake Lady".
+I was warned that I should be careful about painting so many cakes for fear that I might be labeled "The Cake Lady".
 So what better subject to discuss than Sandwiches............

 I used to type my college term papers on a portable electric typewriter.
 I had this little purple plastic cartridge that had yellow correction tape.
 You are all saying .... oh yeah, I remember that!
 Remember, if you made a mistake, you had to backspace to the beginning of the error, then place the correction tape between the carbon ribbon and the paper and then retype your mistake so it would appear white.
 THEN, backspace again and FIX your mistake.
 Now ..... as long as you have your URL's, JPG's, http://'s, and your GB's straight, you can send anything ... at the speed of light ... anywhere in the world!